bytebox-forge/voice-stack/README.md

 4. **Set environment variables** (see Configuration below)
 5. **Deploy**

 > **Note:** If you see Element Web stuck in a "Configuring Element Web..." loop, make sure your Portainer environment variables are set correctly, especially the `SERVER_NAME` variable.
+The configuration now uses a more robust approach with a two-step process: first creating a template config and then using `sed` to replace the server name.

 ### Method 2: Docker Compose